JavadHosseininia1403/Rapid-Hybrid-Learning-for-Visual-Inspection/README.md

 # 3.2- Classifier evaluation
-To evaluate the performance of the classifier we used remaining samples of X\textsuperscript{s} with their ground truth labels.
-Below code predicts the labels of remaining X\textsuperscript{s} using trained classifier and shows the F1 score.
+To evaluate the performance of the classifier we used remaining samples of X<sup>s</sup> with their ground truth labels.
+Below code predicts the labels of remaining X<sup>s</sup> using trained classifier and shows the F1 score.

 --------------------------------------------------------------------------------------------------------------------------------